-A new elementary school will be constructed on Hayden Rowe (former Irvine property) to replace Center School as a Pre-K to Grade 1 facility.
-The 83,250 sq. ft. school was funded in 2015, permitted in 2016 and is anticipated to open in 2018.
+A new elementary school is under construction on Hayden Rowe (former Irvine property) to replace Center School as a Pre-K to Grade 1 facility.
+The 83,250 sq. ft. school is expected to open in 2018.
+In response to recent enrollment projections, the Town is considering the addition of 4 additional classrooms to the project.